 - 2 handfuls raisins

-If you want to check out another Hungarian recipe of mine, why not try Hungarian Potato Langos Recipe?
+If you want to check out another Hungarian recipe of mine, why not try Vegan Pogacsa – Hungarian Mini Savoury Scones

 I took my daughter to Hungary a few years ago and she loved all of the food.
 This is so nice that it is a recipe passed down from your grandmother.
 I am going to print it off and make some quark strudels.